 Last fiscal year, two requests for new SUPs to allow a child-care facility to operate were heard.
 Both were approved with minimal opposition or support from properties within the notification area.
 It is also important to note that one of these SUPs was needed in order for a skilled nursing facility to provide on-site child-care for its employees.
-Between 2020 and May 2023, 14 new SUPs or renewals were approved by Council.
-Most facilities were approved for a five year period with automatic renewal.

-Hours of operation, enrollment numbers, and building sizes are all driven by the applicant based on building design, site constraints, and licensing status, not by land use concerns.
+In internal staff discussions, hours of operation, enrollment numbers, and building sizes are all driven by the applicant based on building design, site constraints, and licensing status, not by land use concerns.
 State code requires a play area to be enclosed by a fence a minimum of four feet tall; however, child-care facilities often request fences that are taller for added security.
-Since an SUP cannot exempt a site from fencing standards, when a fence over four feet in height is proposed in a residential front yard, a special exception from the Board of Adjustment is required.
-No changes are proposed regarding fences.
+Since an SUP cannot exempt a site from fencing standards, when a fence is proposed in a residential front yard over four feet, a special exception from the Board of Adjustment is required and no changes are proposed regarding fences.